MrNothing/General-AI-Modules/README.md

 # General-AI-Modules
-It is my belief that our intelligence comes from preprogrammed features that are stacked on top of each other.
+It is my belief that our intelligence intialy comes from preprogrammed features that are stacked on top of each other.
 To me, the path to human artificial intelligence lies in creating those building blocks, that will give us the power to manipulate more abstract concepts.
 I dont not believe in the concept of a "general AI", when i say general, i mean modules that can be applied to human problems.

 Avaliable modules: